 Additionally, Medicare Part B beneficiaries are usually responsible for a portion of their healthcare costs.
 You’ll have to pay a small deductible each year before your Medicare Part B benefits kick in, and then typically pay 20% of the bill when you go to a participating Medicare doctor.

 At Omaha Insurance Solutions, we will review the ins and outs of Medicare coverage with you and determine which is the approach for you, including whether an additional plan is best for you and your healthcare.
-We specialize in providing seniors throughout the Omaha-Lincoln Metro area with Medicare Supplement Insurance Plans to help fill in the gaps by Original Medicare, Medicare Advantage to enhance coverage and Prescription Drug plans.
+We specialize in providing seniors with Medicare Supplement Insurance Plans throughout the Omaha-Lincoln area to help fill in the gaps by Original Medicare, Medicare Advantage to enhance coverage and Prescription Drug plans.
 We’ll review the options available with you, your concerns and budgetary parameters to find health coverage that fits your personal needs.

 Why Get a Medicare Supplement Plan?